Makertech3D/Dual-Switching-Hotend-v2/README.md

 - Slicer with dual extrusion support

-- Slicer capable of x/y dual hotend offset.
+- Slicer capable of x/y dual hotend offset (optional as firmware can handle this too).

-We recommend CURA.

 ## What's included: